Nuhddy/Flow.Launcher.HLTB.Python/README.md

 Python 3.11 or later required.

-Install manually to the `Plugins` folder in your Flow Launcher UserData location (type `userdata` in Flow Launcher).
+Install in Flow Launcher with `pm install hltb nuhddy`, or install manually to the `Plugins` folder in your Flow Launcher UserData location (type `userdata` in Flow Launcher).

 # Usage